Home > Therapy > Cognitive Behavioral Therapy

 What if I can’t just change my thoughts?

-Is CBT also useful for physical complaints?
+Is CBT also suitable for physical complaints?

 camille kooijman van den brink ipractice psycholoog